 Content optimization gets you what you want: credibility, clients, a #1 spot on Google’s SERPs.
 Without it, your webpage is as good as dead.

-And we all know the importance of having an optimised webpage.
+And we all know the importance of having an optimized webpage.

 Ask yourself — how long would you stay on a snail-pace, outdated, obviously amateur webpage?
 With the number of good sites out there, the answer is probably, “not long at all.”
 Your page needs to make an impact quickly to stay ahead of the game.

 Being up-to-date is one way to ensure you’re in the loop.
-Check out these digital marketing trends of 2019 to make sure you’re not getting left in the dust!
+Check out these digital marketing trends to make sure you’re not getting left in the dust!